BuddhiKasun/Brogrammer-Monokai-colorScheme-sublimeText/README.md

-# Brogrammer-Monokai-colorScheme-sublimeText
 Brogrammer-Monokai is a color scheme for Sublime Text 2 and 3.
-Inspired by Brogrammer and Monokai color schemes.
+Combinations of two of my favorite color schemes, Brogrammer and Monokai.

 <h2>Javascript</h2>
 ![alt tag](https://github.com/BuddhiKasun/Brogrammer-Monokai-colorScheme-sublimeText/blob/master/Screenshots/javascript.png)